-Having studied the principle of accountability for over four years, I have learned that holding regularly scheduled one-to-one meetings isn’t just a “nice to have” management practice, it is an absolutely essential component of effective leadership and key to getting the right results from those you lead.
+Having studied the principle of accountability for many years, I have learned that holding regularly scheduled one-to-one meetings isn’t just a “nice to have” management practice, it is an absolutely essential component of effective leadership and key to getting the right results from those you lead.

 For many people, the current pandemic has reduced the amount of one-to-one time with their manager.
 And many managers are grappling with how to hold people accountable when they don’t see them as often.
 The good news is that one-to-one meetings work just about as well over video conference as they do in-person, and they are the best way to maintain accountable relationships under any circumstances.

 Let’s be honest… meetings have a bad reputation.
 Poorly planned meetings, and ones where people share information that could have been sent by email, are a waste of time.
 On the other hand, well-executed meetings have a carefully planned agenda and facilitate discussion and coordinated action.

 Meetings are one of the most powerful levers at a leader’s disposal to influence others, and one-to-one meetings are the most potent and personal method.
 If those in leadership positions do not hold regular one-to-one meetings with the people who report to them, they are not accessing one of their greatest methods of influencing people and the organization they preside over.